mlanza/solomode/docs/categories.md

-# 2021 Solomode Line Up Categories
+# 2021 Solomode Line Up
-[Solomode](./announcement-solomode.md) is divided into 6 separate categories, each scored separately.
-The solo modes submitted into these geeklists constitutes the contest's *line up*
+[Solomode](./announcement-solomode.md) is divided into 6 categories, each scored separately.
+The solo modes submitted into these geeklists constitutes the contest's *line up*.

 Solo modes will be registered into the line up between **December 1** and **December 14, 2021** in preparation for Derby.

 [Derby](./announcement-derby.md) will run the entire month of **January 2022**.

+*Subscribe to any or all of these geeklists and you'll be notified the minute the line up starts forming.*

 ---

 ## Chop Chop
 This category is one [of several](./categories.md) for [Solomode](./announcement-solomode.md).

 Solo modes will be registered here between **December 1** and **December 14, 2021** in preparation for Derby.
+Subscribe here and you'll be notified the minute this line up starts

 [Derby](./announcement-derby.md) will run the entire month of **January 2022**.